coreos/coreos-assembler/docs/kola/external-tests.md

 instead  of `Architectures` in reference to kola internals.

-In this example, `sometagname` and `othertag` are arbitrary tags one can use with `kola run --tags`, but the `needs-internet` tag has semantic meaning, also taken from the Autopkgtest (linked above).
+In this example, `sometagname` and `othertag` are arbitrary tags one can use with `kola run --tags`, but some tags have semantic meaning.

+Tags with semantic meaning:

+ - `needs-internet`: Taken from the Autopkgtest (linked above).
 Currently only the `qemu` platform enforces this restriction.
+ - `skip-base-checks`: Skip built-in checks for e.g. kernel warnings on the console.

 The `additionalDisks` key has the same semantics as the `--add-disk` argument to `qemuexec`.
 It is currently only supported on `qemu-unpriv`.